LetsBlend/Tokyoland/README.md

 #### 📁 Copy Config Files
 Copy everything inside this repo's `.config` folders to your local `~/.config/` directory - or only the modules that interest you.
 Then, edit the `~/.config/hypr/hyprpaper.conf` and make sure it points to the correct wallpaper path.
+For firefox you will need the dark reader plugin and import the Dark-Reader-Settings.json file, then you want to get the firefox Color addon and paste the url in the Freifox-Color-theme file to load the theme.

 ---